 Duration: Two days and two nights.

 The Pennsylvania Wilds is an outdoor lover’s paradise.
 This road trip will take adventurers on a scenic pathway through state parks, wildlife viewing areas, and miles and miles of hiking trails.
-And for water lovers, there are plenty of opportunities for canoeing, kayaking and all the rest.
-To top it off, visitors can explore the Nature Inn at Bald Eagle State Park, a luxurious natural hideaway and a first of its kind in PA.
-Pack up the car and find out why.
+For the water lovers, there are plenty of opportunities for canoeing, kayaking, and fishing.
+Pack up the car for a wild ride.